 The contemporary philosopher, Anthony Grayling, believes that philosophy should play a useful role in society and public policy (not just in academia).

-A philosophy essay by its very nature involves critical thinking, logical reasoning (from premises to conclusion), and conceptual analysis skills – as critical thinking and rational argumentation are characteristic methods of philosophical inquiry.
+A philosophy essay by its very nature involves critical thinking, logical reasoning and conceptual analysis skills – as critical thinking and rational argumentation are characteristic methods of philosophical inquiry and analysis.

 Write an essay in response to ONE of the following questions:

 1) People calling themselves GINKs (Green Inclination, No Kids) – claim we should forgo parenthood because of concerns about the future existence of children on a burning planet.
 Critically assess this viewpoint.

 2) How, in your opinion, can we effectively combat the problem posed by conspiracy theories in today’s world?

 3) ‘There are jobs nobody would ever miss.
 This would include even highly paid jobs in finance and real estate.
 An effectively functioning society needs to do away with purposeless work.’
 Critically assess this perspective.